PepsiCo Foods Vietnam Company

 Introduction & General Terms

-PepsiCo Foods Vietnam Company, having its head office at No. 3-4-5, Lot CN2, Street No. 2, Song Than 3 Industrial Zone, Phu Tan Ward, Thu Dau Mot City, Binh Duong Province, Vietnam, (‘PepsiCo’), cares about your privacy and is committed to protecting your personal data, which is any information associated with you or enabling the determination of your identity (‘Personal Data’), to the best of our ability.
+PepsiCo Foods Vietnam Company, having its head office at No. 3-4-5, Lot CN2, Street No. 2, Song Than 3 Industrial Park, Binh Duong Ward, Ho Chi Minh City, Vietnam, (‘PepsiCo’), cares about your privacy and is committed to protecting your personal data, which is any information associated with you or enabling the determination of your identity (‘Personal Data’), to the best of our ability.

 This privacy policy describes what Personal Data PepsiCo may collect from you and how they are collected, why PepsiCo processes collected Personal Data, when PepsiCo will disclose or transfer collected Personal Data about you, cross-border data transfer, informing you of our collection of Personal Data, sources of your Personal Data, data retention period, data security, changes to this Privacy Policy, how you can contact us, and your rights and obligations under applicable Vietnamese laws and regulations on personal data protection.